gruntwork-io/terraform-google-static-assets/modules/cloud-storage-static-website/README.md

 * Bandwidth charges for accessing content typically cost less with Cloud Storage.
 * The load on your web servers is lessened when serving the static content from Cloud Storage.

-Hosting a static website with Google Cloud Storage does not support private access or guard your content with a login page - anyone with whom you share the URL can access the content.

 ## Quick Start